ashleycampion/IrisDataSetProject/README.md

-# Programming and Scripting Project: Analysis of Fisher's Iris dataset
+# Programming and Scripting Project
+# Analysis of Fisher's Iris Dataset

 ## Table of Contents
 1. [Housekeeping](#housekeeping)